 A good plan does take time and effort.
-However, each person writes his or her own piece of the plan – it’s not the job of the Development Director to create it in a vacuum.
-The Annual Fund Director writes their segment; as does the Major Gift Officer, Database Manager, Parent Liaison, etc., and you should be able to complete a section in eight hours (or a single day).
-The DoD should work with individuals in the office to set or discuss program goals, compile all of the pieces into a comprehensive document and merge all of the calendars into a single place.
+However, each member of the team writes his or her own piece of the plan – it’s not the job of the DoD to create it in a vacuum.
+The Annual Fund Director writes their segment; as does the Major Gift Officer, Database Manager, Parent Liaison, etc. The DoD should work with individuals in the office to set or discuss goals and provide guidance on new ideas.

-Once you have completed the effort the first time, updating the operations plan from year to year is a simpler process.
-But the yearly update is crucial for Development success: remember the new ideas you tried?
-If they worked, incorporate them into the next year’s plan and propose something else you’ve never done.
-If they tanked, throw ‘em out and try something different.
+Once you have completed the effort the first time, updating the plan from year to year is a simpler process.
 Every piece of the operations plan should be reconsidered each year.
-Perhaps you had staff turnover; or you’re looking at a big anniversary year ahead; a capital campaign may be on the horizon or the institution has new branding.
+Perhaps you had staff turnover; or you’re looking at a big anniversary year ahead; a capital campaign may be on the horizon or your organization has new branding.
 The point is, keep it up.
-This once a year effort will reap rewards throughout your entire fundraising operation for the foreseeable future.
+This once a year effort will reap rewards throughout your entire operation.